We do good things:

 Previous aboutness, telescopically:

-Previously, I was a Research Scientist and before that a Postdoc at Columbia University, first within the Columbia Earth Institute and later as part of the Collective Dynamics Group, which I helped Duncan Watts run.
+From 2000 to 2006, I was a Research Scientist and before that a Postdoc at Columbia University, first within the Columbia Earth Institute and later as part of the Collective Dynamics Group, which I helped Duncan Watts run.
 Our group was housed within the Institute for Social & Economic Research and Policy (ISERP).

 Way, way, back when, I earned two undergraduate degrees from the University of Melbourne in Science (double major in Math and Physics) and Electrical Engineering, and a Master of Science (again with the physics and the math).